tommac08/docsv2/sources/index.md

 - Your account hasn't yet been synced with the latest permissions from GitHub.
 To force sync your account, click on the `Force Sync` icon in your Account Settings (the `gear` on the top nav bar).
 -  You're a BitBucket user and you have mercurial repositories.
 We do not support mercurial at this time, so you will need to convert them to git or use another platform for CI.

-Visit our[FAQ Page](faq.md) for answers to more frequently asked questions.
+Visit our [FAQ Page](faq.md) for answers to more frequently asked questions.